-We want to also bake this in the oven on a lower temperature because our goal is to dry out the biscuits.
+We want to also bake this in the oven on a slightly lower temperature because our goal is to dry out the biscuits.

 HAPPY BIRTHDAY OSCAR!

 I had made Oscar a promise 4 years ago (procrastination at it’s best) that I would finish knitting a blanket for him, since he has an odd fondness to yarn and loves sleeping on balls of yarn so I thought he’d enjoy something a bit more comfortable than lumpy balls of yarn.
 I finally I finished the darn thing! 🙂 and of course the boys share everything so they share the blanket now!

-Hope your pups love it as much as we do!
+Hope your pups love it as much as ours do!

-6 ingredient homemade dog treat recipe that uses all natural ingredients with no added sugars or oils.
+6 ingredient homemade dog treats recipe that uses all natural ingredients with no added sugars or oils.
 A crunchy treat that’s great for dogs with sensitive stomachs

 - 2 bananas (mashed)